The mechanics of anisotropic active plates with applications to cell alignment on curved substrates: Active anisotropic plate model

-It follows that, if $\mathbbm{k}$ is curl-free (i.e., compatible), then $\mathbf{b}_{\rm a} = \mathbf{0}$.
-This vector field is therefore a measure of the incompatibility of active contractions along $Z$, and the contribution $\nabla \xi \cdot \mathbf{b}_{\rm a}$ can be thought of as the work done by active bending moments generated by incompatible deformations through the thickness.
-Since this kind of distortion cannot be accommodated in the plane without introducing stresses, it drives out-of-plane bending, as expected.
-Finally, the tensor $\mathbb{W}_{\rm a}$ represents, at linear order, the Weingarten map (or shape operator) of the surface, modified by activity-induced curvature.
-Hence, the anisotropic term in the bending energy, corresponding to $\mathbf{m}\cdot\mathbb{W}_{\rm a}\mathbf{m}$, penalizes curvature along the reinforcement direction $\mathbf{m}$ while accounting for the interplay with active distortions. \\ Another interpretation of the different terms in the bending energy can be provided by noting that where $C_G$ is the \emph{target Gaussian curvature} (the complete expression is reported in \ref{sec:Appendix_A}) and $C_m$ represents the target mean curvature of Eq.~\eqref{eq:Cm}, as previously observed.
+whereas the Codazzi--Mainardi conditions at leading order read $\operatorname{curl}\mathbbm{h} = \mathbb{O}$.
+So, in this case, the surface characterized by the target curvature $\mathbbm{h}$ must be integrable, and its Gaussian curvature must match the one prescribed by the metric, as per Eq.~\eqref{eq:deth}.
+A competition between the effects of $\mathbbm{a}$ and $\mathbbm{k}_{\rm a}$ is then introduced, so that the incompatibility effects induced by one contribution can be compensated by the other, providing a surface that can be realized without residual stresses.
+Finally, the tensor $\mathbb{W}_{\rm a} = \mathbb{H}(\xi) - \mathbbm{h}$ reduces to the linearized Weingarten map of the deformed midsurface when $\mathbbm{h} = \mathbb{O}$, and in general measures the mismatch between the actual curvature $\mathbb{H}(\xi)$ and the target curvature $\mathbbm{h}$ imposed by the active distortions.
+Hence, the anisotropic term in the bending energy, $\mathbf{m} \cdot \mathbb{W}_{\rm a}\mathbf{m}$, penalizes curvature mismatch along the reinforcement direction $\mathbf{m}$.\\ Another interpretation of the different terms in the bending energy can be provided by noting that where $C_G$ is the \emph{target Gaussian curvature} (the complete expression is reported in \ref{sec:Appendix_A}) and $C_m$ represents the target mean curvature of Eq.~\eqref{eq:Cm}, as previously observed.
 Consequently,

 and the isotropic part is coherent with the standard form for the bending energy of a plate \citep{landau2012theory} and with metric-based formulations of non-Euclidean plates \citep{helfrich1973elastic,seifert1997configurations, efrati2009noneuclidean}.
 However, note that, if $\mathbf{b}_{\rm a} \neq \mathbf{0}$, the contribution of $\det\mathbb{W}_{\rm a}$ is not limited to the boundary, because the Gauss--Bonnet theorem cannot be applied to $C_G$ if it does not represent the curvature of a compatible surface.
 Hence, the tensor $\mathbb{W}_{\rm a}$ encodes information about the target mean $C_m$ and Gaussian $C_G$ curvatures induced by active contractions, which in general may be non-realizable in a physical surface due to incompatibility \citep{dervaux2009morphogenesis, iakunin2018biofilms}.